Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 There are a few long distance routes available – to the Northwest in Tucuman, for example – but it’s not ideal and I don’t recommend it.

-Tourist trains have popped up on old rail lines in certain areas and offer stunning vistas.
+As a fun alternative, tourist trains have popped up on old rail lines in certain areas and offer stunning vistas.

 The Tren a los Nubes in Salta, the Tren del Fin del Mundo in Ushuaia, and the Tren de la Costa in Buenos Aires are all excellent day trips.